Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 A variety of girl’s tops tend to be on sale for $2.50 - $5 each.
 I preferred purchasing my preschooler’s tops from TCP during these sales.

-Pick what you like from their vast array of options for a total of 10 tops to start the school year.
+Pick what you like from their vast array of options for a total of 10 tops to start the school year, and use again in the spring.

 5. Shorts and Capris - 3 of each (for a total of 6 bottoms)